adamthomason/cf-templates/README.md

 ## Setup

-The templates within the `templates` directory must first be built into Go plugin (.so) files so that they can be dynamically loaded without the user having to know their paths etc. To do this, run `make plugins` from within the root directory of the
+The templates within the `cf-templates` directory must first be built into Go plugin (.so) files so that they can be dynamically loaded without the user having to know their paths etc. To do this, run `make plugins` from within the root directory of the